rjsabia/captionApp/README.md

 on a users key word queries, and have the searches return any images that match their search.
 The key to keeping this simple, fast, and cheap will be to only store the direct data for the photo's and not the image itself.
 Sound easy?
-Well that part is not the trick, the trick will be conect this to the photos themselves based on a photos access url, and then attemping to integrate this into a service like Dropbox.
+Well that part is not the trick, the trick will be connecting this to the photos themselves based on a photos access url, and then attemping to integrate this into a service like Dropbox.
 Why am I putting all of this out here, well because I would love any idea's and or feedback from anyone reading this of course.

 Future Improvements?
 ===========================